 Is That Online Romance Actually a Scam?

 Every year, a survey by the National Retail Federation gauges consumer spending on Valentine’s Day.
 More and more money is being spent on gifts for partners, friends, pets and other loved ones.
-Records were set in 2019 with $20.7 billion in consumer spending, which were broke in 2020 with spending at $27.4 billion.
+Spending continues to climb, with $23.9 billion spent in 2022 which was up from $21.8 billion in 2021.
 Not only are gifts to woo others or show admiration the only thing that is hitting the wallets of consumers.

 A 2019 study by a Stanford sociologist published in the Proceedings of the National Academy of Sciences showed that meeting online was the most popular way for couples to connect.
 And with 2020’s significant increase of virtual technology use, online dating is gaining more steam.
 This is good news for people looking to make a romantic connection, but it is also good news for scammers.